 In this post we will how to transform 2D coordinates from one coordinate reference system (CRS) to another one using the open source, Java library GeoTools.

 In the first section a code snippet is shown, and in the second one the list of needed jars is given.

 1. The code.

-The following Java code snippet transforms a set of coordinates (x, y) expressed in the ETRS 89, UTM zone 29N (EPSG code 25829) to WGS84 (EPSG code 4326).
-The source coords are stored in the variables x and y and the result is left in the variables transX and transY.
+The following Java code snippet transforms a set of coordinates (x, y) expressed in the ETRS 89, UTM zone 29N (EPSG code 25829) coordinate system to WGS84 (EPSG code 4326).
+The source coordinates are stored in the variables x and y, and the result is left in the variables transX and transY.

 import org.geotools.geometry.DirectPosition2D; import org.geotools.referencing.CRS; import org.opengis.referencing.crs.CoordinateReferenceSystem; import org.opengis.referencing.operation.MathTransform; ...
 CoordinateReferenceSystem sourceCrs = CRS.decode("EPSG:25829"); CoordinateReferenceSystem targetCrs = CRS.decode("EPSG:4326"); double x = (double) 636497.59434; double y = (double) 4778964.017375; boolean lenient = true; MathTransform mathTransform = CRS.findMathTransform(sourceCrs, targetCrs, lenient); DirectPosition2D srcDirectPosition2D = new DirectPosition2D(sourceCrs, x, y); DirectPosition2D destDirectPosition2D = new DirectPosition2D(); mathTransform.transform(srcDirectPostion2D, destDirectPosition2D); double transX = destDirectPosition2D.x; double transY = destDirectPosition2D.y;